SuninKingdom/CLIP-OCSR/README.md

 ### Key Capabilities:
 * **Pseudo-SMILES Validation**: Logic to verify if a predicted Markush string is chemically consistent with the ground truth.
 * **Canonicalization**: Leveraging RDKit for robust molecular identity comparison.
-* **Accuracy Metrics**: Scripts to calculate Top-1 accuracy and other performance indicators across diverse datasets.
+* **Accuracy Metrics**: Scripts to compute exact match accuracy for both standard SMILES and Markush-specific Pseudo-SMILES

 ---